Ai-Layer-Labs/think-staking-audit/audit/audit_response.md

 Considering the analysis, we have concluded the following:

-1. The attack is economically infeasible due to the extreme gas cost, ranging from ~$650k to over $3.2M.
+1. The attack is economically infeasible due to the extreme gas cost, ranging from ~$10k to over $30k.
 2. The impact of a successful exploit is negligible, as it affects an off-chain statistical value and offers no financial gain to the attacker.
 3. The underlying data type was an intentional gas optimization.

-Given these factors, we formally acknowledge the finding but have made a risk-based decision to accept it without a code modification.
-The combination of an exceptionally high cost to attack and a lack of financial incentive leads us to assess the practical risk as exceptionally low and not justifying a change to the existing storage layout optimizations.
+Given these factors, we formally acknowledge the finding but have made a risk-based decision to accept it with intention to fix this in the later versions of staking system.

 **Status:**

-- [x] ACKNOWLEDGED.
+- [ ] ACKNOWLEDGED.
+This will be addressed in the future releases.

 <br/><hr/>